vaadin/beverage-starter-flow/README.md

 The project can be imported into the IDE of your choice, with Java 8 installed, as a Maven project.

-But additionally you need `node.js` and `npm` installed in your System.
+But additionally you need `node.js` installed in your System, and available in your `PATH`.

 ## Polymer Versions

 This application supports both Polymer 2.0 and Polymer 3.0.
 Since the versions require different JavaScript packaging system to be used, we also use the terms `bower mode` for Polymer 2.0 and `npm mode` for Polymer 3.0.

 The workarounds left are the .js files that can be found inside `src/main/webapp/frontend/**/*.js`.
 These will be removed as soon as the files are available in the webcomponents and in the right directory for the maven plugin to get.

 ## Templates

 The project has a template view that needs to be accessible in server-side, so far there is no tooling to maintain synchronized Polymer 2.0 and 3.0 versions of the template, hence we need to maintain two versions of the file: `src/main/webapp/frontend/src/reviewlist/reviews-list.html` and `src/main/webapp/frontend/src/reviewlist/reviews-list.js`

 ## Dependencies

 Dependencies are managed by the flow framework and flow-maven-plugin.

-## Running the Project
+## Running the Project in Developer Mode

 1. To run devmode you have two options:
   - Run the project in Polymer 3.0 mode run `mvn jetty:run`